meain/evil-textobj-tree-sitter/README.md

 1. Make sure the lang is available in [emacs-tree-sitter/tree-sitter-langs](https://github.com/emacs-tree-sitter/tree-sitter-langs/tree/master/queries)
 2. Make sure we have a `major-mode` mapping in [evil-textobj-tree-sitter-major-mode-language-alist](https://github.com/meain/evil-textobj-tree-sitter/blob/d416b3ab8610f179defadd58f5c20fdc65bf21e5/evil-textobj-tree-sitter.el#L40)

+*If you would like to test out new textobjects, I would suggest using [custom textobjects](#custom-textobjects).
+If you want to edit the query files, you can edit them in `evil-textobj-tree-sitter--queries-dir` or by forking the repo, and using the forked version with your edits.*

 # License

 The primary codebase is licensed under `Apache-2.0`.
 The queries have